refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

 ## Adding Sorting

-We've added pagination to our `getList` method.
-But, we're not able to sort the list.
+We've added pagination to our `getList` method, but we're not able to sort the list.
 Let's add sorting logic to our `getList` method.

 Our fake API supports sorting through the `_sort` and `_order` query parameters. `_sort` is the name of the field we want to sort and `_order` is the order we want to sort.
 So, we'll be using the `sorters` property to calculate the `_sort` and `_order` query parameters.